V-Sekai/godot-flatbuffer-json-scene-format/README.md

 The `fbjscn` format helps people work together on projects by making it easier to use tools like Git.
 This makes merging scenes in group projects simpler and lowers the chance of scene corruption.

-When working on a project related to Godot, like making games or add-ons, you might find problems with the current scene file formats:
+When working on a project related to Godot, like making games or add-ons, you might find problems with the current scene file formats (escn, scn, tscn):

-Using FlatBuffer-based JSON as another file format gives developers more choices when working on Godot projects and solves some problems with current scene file formats (escn, scn, tscn).

 - **escn**: For scenes made by other tools (like importing from Blender)
 - **scn**: Binary format, small but not very helpful when working together on a project